ailijic/Node-Capstone/README.md

 ### Level II
 - As a user, I can easily filter out blocks e.g. weekends, weekdays, mornings, ...
 - As a user, I should be able to see my shifts on my Google Calendar
+- As a user, I can select "days I want to work", "days I can work", and "days I cant work"

+### Wish List
+- As a user, I should get a text message when I have a shift comming up
+- As a user, I will get a call when my shift starts to verify I am there
 - As a user, I should be able to be scheduled at multiple offices
   * As a user, I should not be scheduled to work at conflicting times in different offices
   * As a user, I should not be scheduled to work back-to-back shifts
-- As a user, I can select "days I want to work", "days I can work", and "days I cant work"
-- As a user, I should get a text message when I have a shift comming up

-### Level III
-- As a user, I will get a call when my shift starts to verify I am there

 ## Administrator Stories:
 ### Level I